microsoft/aksworkshop/_entries/02-01 challenge1.md

 Your organisation requires that the application is deployed to Kubernetes running on Azure.
 You may wish to use features available in Kubernetes 1.8.
 Be aware that ACS only currently supports Kubernetes 1.7.
-Given the limited budget allocated for the project you must not deploy only three Kubernetes agent nodes.
+Given the limited budget allocated for the project you must not deploy more than three Kubernetes agent nodes.
 If you run out credit expect you will experience downtime.

 You have also found out that Azure has a managed Kubernetes service,